MissouriMRDT/BaseStation_Software/README.md

 ## RED - Rover Engagement Display

 The main window of the application, wherein many of the primary components for controlling the rover are organized.

-- IMU (inertial measurement unit) and raw GPS readout; displays the numerical orientation, heading, and gps position of the rover
+- IMU (inertial measurement unit) and raw GPS readout; displays the numerical orientation, heading, and GPS position of the rover
 - Waypoints